Transforming Education Conference

 Keynote Speaker: Tiffany Jewell

 Tiffany Jewell is a Black biracial writer, twin sister, first generation American, cisgender mama, anti-bias antiracist (ABAR) educator.
 She is the author of the #1 New York Times and #1 Indie Best Seller, This Book Is Anti-Racist, a book for young folks [and everyone] to support waking up, taking action, and doing the work of becoming antiracist.
+There will be a book signing with Tiffany at this year’s conference.

 She has been working with children and families for nearly two decades and worked as a Montessori educator for fifteen years.
 She enjoys exploring social justice with young folks, especially the history of racism and resistance, economic justice, and socially and personally constructed identities.
 Tiffany also likes working with educators and supporting them building strong, authentic communities in which every child can be seen and valued.